annetrose/xparty/README.txt

   - a StudentPane that contains a list of all students and their actions
   - a HistoryPane that contains a complete history of all actions

-  (Optional) Implement defineCustomActionDescriptions(action) to define html displayed in action histories.
+  (Optional) Implement customActionDescriptionToHtml(action) to create html displayed in action histories.
   By default, action.action_description is used.

   (Optional) Implement initCustomData() to initialize any custom data structures.